 So how does a drone help in precision agriculture and how does the integration work?
 Precision agriculture involves the latest practices of farming using imaging, testing, and analysis to increase productivity and minimize waste.
 Drones are the latest iteration of precision agriculture, which historically relied on satellites or airplanes for imaging, but those methods are expensive, dated information, and often unreliable due to cloud cover at the time of surveying.

-How precision agriculture is leveraging drones: Given the sheer volume of land requiring mapping, scouting, and spraying services, we see agriculture as one of the largest markets for Commercial drone use.
+How precision agriculture is leveraging drones: For as little as .25 cents to .65 cents per acre macro level orthomosaic models can be built to provide crop health and progress reports.
+Given the sheer volume of land requiring mapping, scouting, and spraying services, we see agriculture as one of the largest markets for Commercial drone use.
 Many farmers are finding the greatest utility in mapping and crop scouting, a service traditionally provided by local agronomists.
 Current offerings use UAVs that follow pre-programmed flight paths to develop aerial crop surveys, allowing farmers to identify developing risks and opportunities for yield improvements (e.g., disease, nutrient deficiency, targeted pest pressures, moisture deficits/surpluses).

 Drones have many advantages over legacy piloted/satellite surveys, including improved accuracy, frequency, and turnaround time.
 The latter is particularly important as acute crop pressures vary at different stages in the growing season and can have an exponential impact on yields if undetected.
 While drones do provide spraying services, we expect this to be a very niche application, as the weight required to support pesticide tanks puts drones over the 55 lb regulatory limit for unmanned flight in the US.